 Hence, the total probability to randomly generate a graph that is not an expander is strictly less than $1$.
 Therefore, a graph satisfying the conditions must exist, and can be found by exhaustive search.

-On the left side, we now need to add the strings of length larger than $K = 2^{k+3}$.
+On the left side, we now need to add the strings of length larger than $K = 2^{k+2}$.
 These nodes are connected to all the nodes on the right side.
-Thus the degree of every such node $x$ is $2^{k} \le |x|/2^{3} \le O(|x|)$ and we are done. \end{proof}
+Thus the degree of every such node $x$ is $2^{k} \le |x|/2^{2}$ and we are done. \end{proof}

-\begin{remark} By the very same construction we can obtain a graph with $L=\zo^{\ge k}$, $R=\zo^{k+3}$, $D=O(n)$ that is a $(t,t)$-expander \emph{for all} $t\le 2^{k}$ and thus has off-line matching up to $2^k$ (use the union bound over all $t\in\{k,\dots,K\}$).
+\begin{remark} By the very same construction we can obtain a graph with $L=\zo^{\ge k}$, $R=\zo^{k+12}$, $D=\bigO{n}$ that is a $(t,t)$-expander \emph{for all} $t\le 2^{k}$ and thus has off-line matching up to $2^k$ (use the union bound over all $t\in\{k,\dots,K\}$).
 An interesting open question is whether there is a graph with the same parameters that has \emph{on-line} matching up to $2^k$. \end{remark}

-Now we can finish the proof of Theorem~\ref{th1a}.
+\begin{proof}[Proof of Theorem~\ref{th1a}.]
 Appending all 2-bit strings to all the right nodes of the graph $F_{k-1}$ (and thus increasing the degree 4 times) we obtain a $(2^{k-1},2^{k+1})$-expander $H_{k}$.
-The union of $H_{k}$ over all $k$ is a computable graph, whose left degree is $O(|x|^2)$, and the set of left nodes is $\zo^*$.
-It has on-line matching with constant overhead.
-This is proved by the downward induction, as in Theorem~\ref{th7}.
-Indeed, by step $s$ in the matching, there are only finitely many requests for matching.
+The union of $H_{k}$ over all $k$ is a computable graph, whose left degree is $|x|(|x|-3) \le |x|^2-1$, and the set of left nodes is $\zo^*$.
+For each left node $x$, we \ver{add} an additional node to handle requests of the form $(x,k)$ with $k > |x|-3$.
+This graph has on-line matching with constant overhead.
+This is proved by downward induction, as in Theorem~\ref{th7}.
+Indeed, consider the step when the $s$th request for matching arrives.
 By a downward induction on $k$ we can again prove that the number of matching requests in $H_k$ is at most $2^{k+1}$.
-Now the base of induction is the maximal $k$ for which there has been at least one request for matching in $H_k$ up to step $s$.
-We conclude that the request made at step $s$ is satisfied and, since this holds for every $s$, we are done.
+Now the base of induction is the maximal $k$ for which there has been at least one request for matching in $H_k$ among the $s$ requests so far.
+We conclude that the $s$th request is satisfied and, since this holds for every~$s$, we are done. \end{proof}